More at rubyonrails.org:

 }

 All of the form inputs map to the "person" hash because we called fields_for on the person_form form builder.
 Also, by specifying index: address.id, we rendered the name attribute of each city input as person[address][#{address.id}][city] instead of person[address][city].
-Thus we are able to determine which Address records should be modified when processing the params hash.
+This way you can tell which Address records should be modified when processing the params hash.

-Many apps grow beyond simple forms editing a single object.
-For example, when creating a Person you might want to allow the user to (on the same form) create multiple address records (home, work, etc.).
-When later editing that person the user should be able to add, remove, or amend addresses as necessary.
+As your application grows, you may need to create more complex forms, beyond editing a single object.
+For example, when creating a Person you can allow the user to create multiple Address records (home, work, etc.) within the same form.
+When editing a Person record later, the user should be able to add, remove, or update addresses as well.

 class Person < ApplicationRecord